Nsikaktopdown/EventApp/README.md

 Clean architecture encourages separation of concerns, making the code loosely coupled.
 This results in a more testable and flexible code.
 This approach divides the project in 3 modules: presentation, data and domain.

 ### Presentation:
 This is the User interface layer(Activities, Fragments and ViewModel) with the Android Framework, the MVVM pattern and the DI module.
-Depends on domain to access the use cases and on di, to inject dependencies.

 ### Domain:
 This layer holds the business logic.
 Contains the use cases, in charge of calling the correct repository or data member.